drewm27/speakerrankings/pocket-size-pages/Teufel+Boomster+Go.md

 share-description: "The Teufel Boomster Go ranks #5 out of 40 total Small Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Teufel Boomster Go ranks #5 out of 40 total [Small Size Portable Bluetooth Speakers](/pocket-size/).
+The Teufel Boomster Go ranks #5 out of 40 total [Small Size Portable Bluetooth Speakers](/pocket-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #5 Teufel Boomster Go: 80€
 - Positives: Pretty deep bass and quite balanced overall for the size.